OpenVidu/openvidu.io-docs/docs/components/openvidu-custom-panels.md

       <i class="icon ion-android-alert warningIcon"></i>
   </div>
   <div class="warningBoxText">
-    openvidu-custom-panels is not production ready videconference app because it's using an insecure communication for requesting the token to OpenVidu Server.
-We highly recommend do this in the backend side.
+    openvidu-custom-panels is not a production ready application, as it is requesting participant tokens to OpenVidu Server directly from the client side.
+This is an insecure process, and it should be done from your application's backend.
   </div>
 </div>